mmvvff/aamne_decompr/README.md

 # OECD Analytical AMNE WWZ Value-Added Decomposition

-This repository implements the value-added trade accounting framework of Wang et al. (2013) using data from the OECD's [Analytical AMNE database](https://doi.org/10.1787/d9de288d-en).
+This repository implements the value-added trade accounting framework of Wang et al. (2013) using data from the OECD's [Analytical AMNE](https://doi.org/10.1787/d9de288d-en)(Activities of Multinational Enterprises) database.
 The decomposition is performed using the `decompr` R package, and some strategies are outlined to estimate value-added trade within sector-to-sector relationships.

 ## Overview

 The main objective of this project is to:

-1. Prepare data from the OECD's [Analytical AMNE](https://www.oecd.org/en/data/datasets/multinational-enterprises-and-global-value-chains.html) (Activities of Multinational Enterprises) database, following the strategy delineated in [Miroudot & Ye (2019: 14)](https://doi.org/10.1080/09535314.2019.1701997)
+1. Prepare data from the OECD's Analytical AMNE [database](https://www.oecd.org/en/data/datasets/multinational-enterprises-and-global-value-chains.html), following the strategy delineated in Miroudot & Ye (2019: 14).
 2. Apply the value-added trade accounting framework developed by Wang et al. (2013), using the `decompr` R package to perform the decomposition.
 3. Delineate a strategy to estimate VA-trade content for specific sector-sector relations in the context of `decompr`.